Shahzia Sikander: Performance art and installations

 As a female Muslim artist, Shahzia Sikander often had to endure stereotyping among her community.
 The veil (a scarf often worn by Muslim women) covers the hair and neck and is symbolic of both religion and womanhood.
 Sikander's miniature paintings often refer to the veil, exploring her own religious history and cultural identity.
 In a performance piece, Sikander wore an elaborate lace veil for several weeks while documenting the reaction of her peers.
 Sikander explains that the veil gave her an ultimate sense of security, stating that, "It was wonderful to not have people see my facial or body language, and at the same time be in control and know that they did not know I was acting, and checking their reaction."

-Imagines and histories of the traditional Muslim veil occur throughout Sikander's compositions.
+Imagery of the traditional Muslim veil occur throughout Sikander's compositions.
 Her larger works are reminiscent of a centuries-old Indian practice in which women regularly paint figures all over the walls and floors of their houses, using "whole body" gestural movements.
 Sikander uses large drawings as the basis for her large-scale installations, often requiring months to complete.
 Nemesis, a site-specific installation at the Frances Young Tang Teaching Museum and Art Gallery, features a jewel-like paintings as small as six by eight inches and two animations.
 Sikander was commissioned to create two large public art pieces for Princeton University, which were revealed in 2017.
 One is Quintuplet Effect, a painting on layered glass which can be seen in the Julis Romo Rabinowitz Building.
 The other is Ecstasy as Sublime, Heart as Vector, a sixty-six-foot-tall mosaic in the Louis A. Simpson International Building.